Menu

 What were/are your career aspirations leading into your chosen career path?

-I’m moving into the space where I’m recognising that coming from two minority cultures and being in the corporate world where we are very much a minority, particularly where I am that there’s a deeper purpose somewhere there.
-And really it is to lead and inspire the Pacific Peoples and multi-cultural workforce.
+I’m recognising that coming from two minority cultures and being in the corporate world – where we are very much a minority, particularly where I am – that there’s a deeper purpose: to lead and inspire the Pacific Peoples and multi-cultural workforce.
 I feel like I’ll do that just by being in those positions, but also, I’m wanting to take more intentional action to support those in the workspace, to show that if I can do it, anybody can.
-I’m just your average Joe.
-I’m no one special.

 I didn’t come from a rich family.
-I’m just your average person, right?
-And like the majority of people in general, I work hard for what I’m doing.
 I’m not a specialist in anything.
 I think a lot of people think, particularly in insurance, you have to have deep knowledge to be respected.
-And that certainly is something I’ve had to overcome and push against.
-But for me I’m showing them look, you can just be yourself and have strong purpose around where you’re going and lead people and lead with intent and authenticity and it’ll take you places.
+But for me I’m showing them you can just be yourself and have strong purpose around where you’re going, and if you lead with intent and authenticity it’ll take you places.
 But you’ve gotta back yourself.
 And that’s something I’ve had to learn.

 Adventure